"Just dare to talk about it."

 The downside is that employees are asking themselves, "But why is the company interested in this topic?
 Is that really its role?
 Isn't this ultimately a personal matter?"

-We need to combine these two aspects, and that's the whole challenge of this topic in the workplace.
+We need to combine these two aspects, and that's the whole challenge of this issue.

 How do you feel about the growing importance of mental health in HR and management discussions at BNP Paribas?

-I'm fine with it.
-I'm fine with the fact that mental health is being talked about today, that it's a slightly more open topic.
-I also feel a sense of relief, because in the past it was as if we weren't allowed to talk about it.
+I'm very happy that mental health is being talked about today, that it's becoming a more open topic.
+It's encouraging and also a relief, because in the past it was as if we weren't allowed to talk about it.

-And I also see it as a form of responsibility.
-We often talk about CSR, with the S standing for social responsibility, and when it comes to mental health, companies have a real responsibility to address it and take it into consideration for their employees.
+And I also see it as a form of corporate responsibility to address it and take it into consideration for employees.

 What message would you like to convey to your peers or leaders?